 Prior to October 2010, the Netherlands dependent territories consisted of Aruba and the Netherlands Antilles.
-The Netherlands Antilles were dissolved on October 10, 2010.
-Before the dissolvement, the Netherlands Antilles comprised the Caribbean islands of Curaçao, Sint Maarten (Dutch side), Bonaire, Sint Eustatius and Saba.
+The Netherlands Antilles were dissolved on 10 October 2010.
+Before the dissolvement, the Netherlands Antilles comprised the Caribbean islands of Curaçao, Sint Maarten (Dutch side), Bonaire, St. Eustatius and Saba.
 The Netherlands Antilles, Aruba and the Netherlands were already independent countries within the Kingdom of the Netherlands.
-As a result of the dismantling process of the Netherlands Antilles, Sint Maarten and Curaçao also became separate independent countries in the Kingdom of the Netherlands and obtained a status similar which Aruba already had since 1986.
-The islands Bonaire, Sint Eustatius and Saba, hereinafter referred to as the "BES islands", transformed into public entities (similar to a municipality) within the Netherlands.
+As a result of the dismantling process of the Netherlands Antilles, Sint Maarten and Curaçao became also separate independent countries in the Kingdom of the Netherlands and obtained a status similar to the status the island of Aruba already had since 1986.
+The islands Bonaire, St. Eustatius and Saba, hereinafter referred to as the "BES islands", transformed into public entities (similar to a municipality) within the Netherlands.
 The constituent islands of the former Netherlands Antilles now all have their own distinctive trademark legislation and administration.
 Aruba already has its own trademark legislation since 1989.

-All former Netherlands Antilles trademark registrations and applications which were filed before 10 October 2010 have automatically been converted into trademark registrations for the territories Curaçao and Sint Maarten.
-For now, the Bureau for Intellectual Property of Curaçao will act as the Bureau for Intellectual Property for both Curaçao and Sint Maarten.
+All former Netherlands Antilles trademark registrations and applications which were filed before October 2010 have automatically been converted into trademark registrations for the territories Curaçao and Sint Maarten.
+For the moment, the Bureau for Intellectual Property of Curaçao will act as the Bureau for Intellectual Property for both Curaçao and Sint Maarten.

-With respect to the BES islands the former Netherlands Antilles trademark registrations and applications had to be maintained by filing a confirmative depot before 10 October 2011.
+With respect to the BES islands, the former Netherlands Antilles trademark registrations and applications had to be maintained by filing a confirmative depot before 10 October 2011.
 All former Netherlands Antilles trademark registrations that have not been confirmed have lapsed as of 10 October 2010.

-The BES islands just like Curaçao, Sint Maarten and Aruba are not a member of the European Union and consequently Community trademark legislation does not apply on these islands.
+Curação, Sint Maarten, Aruba and the BES islands are not a member of the European Union and consequently Community trademark legislation does not apply on these islands.

-Trademark legislation in the BES islands
+Trademark legislation in Curaçao